'Keep going!' - Relentless Man Utd send a message to title rivals with record-equalling Southampton rout | Goal.com

 They certainly didn't disappoint their manager.
 While they were aided by their almost game-long numerical advantage, their attacking play deserves commendation.

-The team’s creativity, movement, pressing and mindset could not be criticised as they closed the gap to Premier League leaders Manchester City to a single point, albeit having played two games more.
+The team’s creativity, movement, pressing and mindset could not be criticised as they drew level with Premier League leaders Manchester City, albeit having played two games more.

 In addition, Bruno Fernandes had his first goal involvement since New Year’s Day before scoring from the penalty spot to ensure he also got his name on the scoresheet.